TheoreticalEcosystemEcology/alien/README.md

     it should be a sentence.
 A good commit message is:
     `add informations about development practices`.
 A bad commit message is `CONTRIBUTING changes`
--   if the branching complexity of your function is \> 3 (number of nested for / if / while), rewrite
+-   if the branching complexity of your function is &gt; 3 (number of nested for / if / while), rewrite

 ### Styleguide